video-annotation-project/video-annotation-tool/userguide.md

 #### EC2 Instances

 To create the instances, you can reference [this tutorial](https://docs.aws.amazon.com/efs/latest/ug/gs-step-one-create-ec2-resources.html).
-- tracking
-- training
-- predictions
+1. Tracking
+  * When creating this instance, choose an ubuntu server AMI, and make sure to add extra storage space (NOT MEMORY, 32Gigs on an ssd should be enough).
+  * On this EC2 you will need to install OpenCV.
+Note this is a somewhat lengthy process.
+Here is a link to the [tutorial](https://www.pyimagesearch.com/2015/07/20/install-opencv-3-0-and-python-3-4-on-ubuntu/). **IMPORTANT!** Before setting up the build in step 3, make sure you add '-DWITH_FFMPEG=ON' to the 'cmake -D' command.

+2. Training
+3. Predictions

 #### Setting up your RDS Database
 1. You will need to create an RDS DB instance to host your database.
 If you have never done this before, you can follow [this tutorial](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Tutorials.WebServerDB.CreateDBInstance.html).
 Make sure you choose a postgres database when selecting the type.
 Do not follow the 'Next Step' tutorial linked at the bottom.

 2. You will need to install [psql](http://postgresguide.com/setup/install.html) if you do not have it already.
 [Here](http://postgresguide.com/utilities/psql.html) is a very useful list of commands to interact with the DB.

 3. There is a file named `scripts.sql` in the root of the project.
 This folder contains the scripts for creating the appropriate tables within your database.
 It will also create a default 'admin' user with the password '123'.
-Execute this command only once to initialize these tables.
+Execute this command only once to initialize these tables:
 ```psql -h hostname -d databasename -U username -f scripts.sql```

 #### Linking your AWS and DB accounts